How we started

 What we do

 The Premier's Council for Women works at a strategic level to effect change.
 Its overarching role is to:

-- advise the Premier and Minister for the Status of Women
+- advise the Premier and Minister for Human Services

 - advocate on behalf of women

 - monitor how policies and programs impact on women.

 The Council is dedicated to continuous improvement and effective action.
 It commits time and effort to considering relevant issues and how to exercise influence and make an impact for South Australian women.